 The Convertible Notes had an initial conversion rate of 41.9274 common shares per \$1,000 principal amount of Convertible Notes, which is equivalent to an initial conversion price of approximately \$23.85 per share of our common stock.
 Upon conversion, we currently expect to deliver cash up to the principal amount of the Convertible Notes then outstanding.
-With respect to any conversion value in excess of the principal amount, we currently expect to deliver cash in lieu of all or a portion of such shares.
+With respect to any conversion value in excess of the principal amount, we currently expect to deliver shares of our common stock.
+We may elect to deliver cash in lieu of all or a portion of such shares.
 The shares of common stock subject to conversion are excluded from diluted earnings per share calculations under the if-converted method as their impact is anti-dilutive.